Deities & Demigods: 1st Edition

 Kevin Frey reviewed the supplement in The Space Gamer No. 34.
 He commented that "If you like a wide variety of deities, this is for you.
 The gods range from Greek to Chinese to Newhon."
 He noted that "The problem with this book is that worshippers' alignments are too restricted.
 For example, in the Melnibonean mythos, there are no gods for the alignments of lawful-evil, chaotic-good, lawful-neutral, or neutral-good; the majority were chaotic-evil.
 What good is a godless lawful-evil cleric?"
 Frey concluded his review by saying, "On the whole, it's worth [the price].
 Any AD&D DM should get this book."

+Patrick Amory reviewed Deities and Demigods for Different Worlds magazine and stated that "Deities and Demigods contains monsters, not religions.
+What is included here is not of the slightest use to anyone in the FRP market and should be avoided like leprosy.
+The careless butchering of ancient legends, the lack of any details useful for creation of religion in a normal campaign, and the encouragement of the insertion of yet more higher-level monsters for the worst kind of fantasy gaming makes Deities and Demigods fit only for the trashcan."

 The original Deities & Demigods was reviewed by Andy Slack in issue #23 of the magazine White Dwarf (February/March 1981), who gave the book a rating of 8 out of 10.
 Slack called the book "an integral part of the rules", and he found the quick reference chart for clerics particularly worthwhile, which describe items such as what a cleric should wear, what his holy colors and animals are, when and where he should worship, and what he should sacrifice.
 Slack felt that the book provides an alternative to the approach of inventing one's own religions, "which I expect most AD&D DMs will employ".